itsjfx/ecovacs-hacking/x1_omni.md

     * to see exactly how it works
     * the main reason is I want to see how to do update the MCU and model files

+* [ ] audit / collect data about the API
+    * instead of painfully getting each message and documenting the wireshark info, write a script to parse wireshark and spit out yaml and/or markdown?
+    * to generate fixtures and make it easy to test with dummy data
+    * and sanitise secrets

 * [ ] factory reset bot, and do a lot of net capturing of normal operations
 * [ ] look at bumper, and then figure out how to write a custom cloud
     * write in node?